-The atmosphere inside the Winter Park Fish Company is rustic and spartan, but it suits the place very well.
+The Winter Park Fish Company atmosphere is rustic and spartan, but it suits the place very well.
 Your drinks come in plastic cups, and the servers aren’t wearing uniforms, but everything tastes delicious!

 The first person we encountered was a man outside who gave us a choice of dining inside or outside.
-We've tried inside and outside.
-There's a bit more room on the tables outside, but the air conditioner is inside.
+We’ve tried inside and outside.
+There’s more room on the tables outside, but the air conditioner is inside.
 Pick your preference.

 Our server was friendly and knowledgeable.
 She answered all of our questions right away and knew to answer questions we hadn’t asked yet.